amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 ---

 The <abbr title="MongoDB, Express, Angular and Node.js">MEAN</abbr> stack allows you to build complete applications using one programming language: JavaScript.
-In this tutorial, we built upon the first part ([Creating an Angular app](/angular-2-tutorial-create-a-crud-app-with-angular-cli-and-typescript/)) which built the front-end, and this part builds the backend with a RESTful API and Database.
+In this tutorial, we made upon the first part ([Creating an Angular app](/angular-2-tutorial-create-a-crud-app-with-angular-cli-and-typescript/)) which built the front-end, and this part builds the backend with a RESTful API and Database.

 <!-- more -->

 ## REST API with Node.js

-We are going to use the express generator and create a folder called `server`.
+We are going to use express-generator and create a folder called `server`.

-First install the generator packages:
+First, install the generator packages:

 ```js
 npm i -g express-generator